ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 # Timeline and kind of publication

 Dates:
-* August 10/11/12/13/14 online meeting: Decisions on the structure and content of the paper
+* August 10: Online meeting, decisions on the structure and content of the paper
 * August 31st: Deadline for first complete draft
 * September 15th: Deadline for submitting comments on the first draft
 * September 30st: Deadline for revised draft